Lakorthus/100-days-of-code/README.md

 **Today's Progress**: I have completed an extended version of the 'Rock Paper Scissors Spock Lizard game.
 Reviewing the code, I have managed to make it more efficient.

 **Thoughts**: I cannot believe it is already the end of the first week.
 I am so proud of myself for sticking to the @schoolofcode.

+### Day 11: Oct 03, Monday

+**Today's Progress**: I have practiced my skill on DOM manipulation and event listeners.
+Thank you again @codingbumblebee for all your knowledge and support.

+**Thoughts**: First day of feeling a bit overwhelmed, but I am sure I will get through it.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)